Ferrite-FEM/Ferrite.jl/docs/src/topics/boundary_conditions.md

 DocTestSetup = :(using Ferrite)
 ```

-# Initial and Boundary Conditions
+# Boundary and initial conditions

 Every PDE is accompanied with boundary conditions.
 There are different types of boundary
 conditions, and they need to be handled in different ways.
 Below we discuss how to handle
-the most common ones, Dirichlet and Neumann boundary conditions, and how to do it `Ferrite`.
+the most common ones, Dirichlet and Neumann boundary conditions, and how to do it in Ferrite.

 While boundary conditions can be applied directly to nodes, vertices, edges, or faces,
 they are most commonly applied to [facets](@ref "Reference shapes").
 Each facet is described
 by a [`FacetIndex`](@ref).
 When adding boundary conditions to points instead, vertices are preferred over nodes.

-## Dirichlet Boundary Conditions
+## Dirichlet boundary conditions

 At a Dirichlet boundary the unknown field is prescribed to a given value.
 For the discrete
 FE-solution this means that there are some degrees of freedom that are fixed.
 To handle